-Dog grooming clippers can be an intimidating new experience for our pets.
+Dog grooming clippers can be an intimidating tool for our dogs.
 They look weird, smell strange and make a scary noise.
 It's important to understand how to help a dog get used to clippers the right way.
-Forcing him to adapt to this grooming method could be traumatic and make him hate even the sight of clippers in the future.
+Forcing your pooch to adapt to this grooming method could be traumatic and make the dog hate even the sight of clippers in the future.

 As with any new experience, teaching your dog to feel comfortable around clippers needs to be a gradual process.
-It's different for every dog as well.
+It's different for every dog.
 While some dogs may not have any problem adjusting to be clipped, others may be terrified of this grooming tool.
-Thus a good alternative to regular pet clipper can be cordless dog grooming clippers.

 If you want to learn how to help a dog get used to clippers, you're going to have to be patient.
-The process usually moves along a bit faster with young puppies, while older dogs tend to be a bit more cautious and anxious.
-Whether you've adopted a pup or a senior dog, it's best to get him used to dog clippers as soon as you bring him home.
+The process moves along faster with young puppies, while older dogs tend to be more cautious and anxious.
+Whether you've adopted a pup or a senior dog, it's best to get them used to dog clippers shortly after you bring them home.

 How to Help a Dog Get Used to Clippers

 1. Introduce the Clippers to Your Dog